Rose Bowl Game: Appearances and win–loss records

-‡ The Southeastern Conference has three current members and two former members who made additional appearances in the Rose Bowl while those schools were not members of the SEC.
-Alabama made additional appearances in 1926, 1927, and 1931 before becoming a charter member of the SEC in 1932.
-Oklahoma made appearances in 2003 and 2018 before joining the SEC in 2024.
-Texas made appearances in 2005 and 2006 before joining the SEC in 2024.
-Another SEC charter member, Georgia Tech, made an appearance in 1929 and left the SEC in 1964.
-Tulane, also a charter member, made an appearance in 1932, prior to the SEC's establishment in December of that year.
-Tulane left the SEC in 1966.

 Current Big Ten teams Maryland and Rutgers have never appeared in the Rose Bowl.
 Nebraska has appeared twice but never as a member of the Big Ten.
 In 2024, as part of a dissolution of the Pac-12, the Big Ten gained four teams that have represented the Pac-12 and its predecessors in the Rose Bowl numerous times: Oregon, UCLA, USC, and Washington.
+Oregon subsequently appeared in the 2025 game, a CFP quarterfinal, facing Ohio State in an all-Big Ten matchup.

 Frequent participants

 If there are any Big Ten teams that shoot for a national championship, they're damn fools ...
 You play to win the Big Ten championship, and if you win it and go to the Rose Bowl and win it, then you've had a great season.